elijahmont3x/unified-deploy-action/docs/github-actions.md

 ## Configuration Options

 UDS supports a wide range of configuration options.
-See the [configuration reference](configuration.md) for details.
+See the [Configuration Reference](configuration.md) for details.

 ## Troubleshooting